Soak up gorgeous water views with delicious food thanks to Adelaide’s finest waterside dining options!

 Seamore's Restaurant and Bar

 Seamore’s has a fast-growing reputation as one of the most sought-after waterfront dining experiences at Adelaide’s Henley Beach.
 Their menu is described as a combination of Italian and ‘Australian Surf Club’ with carefully hand-made pasta, hand-stretched pizza, and crowd-pleasing share plates just a small part of their extensive menu.
-They even offer a bottomless lunch with bottomless cocktail jugs and pizzas for two hours at a cost of $60pp.
+They even offer a bottomless lunch with bottomless cocktail jugs and pizzas for two hours!
 Looking out over elevated, panoramic views of Henley Beach and its jetty, you cannot ask for much more.